Blog June 02, 2021 |

 The customer data platform (CDP) may seem like a newer technology.

-Countless companies across industries rely on the CDP to unify all their first-party customer data, gain a comprehensive single customer view, segment and analyze prospects and customers, and — at the end of the day — power their lifecycle orchestration efforts.
+Countless companies across various industries rely on the CDP to unify all their first-party customer data, gain a comprehensive single customer view, segment and analyze prospects and customers, and ultimately power their lifecycle orchestration efforts.

 As BlueConic CEO Bart Heilbron noted for MarTech Outlook, a pure-play CDP — specifically, BlueConic — enables more efficient data liberation for companies.